 Tokenization vs Encryption: 3 Reasons to Choose Tokenization

-As a data security company, ALTR uses encryption for some things, but we found tokenization far superior for two key data security needs:
+As a data security company, ALTR uses encryption for some things, but when we looked at encryption vs tokenization, we found tokenization far superior for two key data security needs:

 - Defeating data thieves